Last updated: November 11, 2025

 The simplest possible pipeline

 Every data pipeline needs an entry point and an exit.
-We will start by building the most basic version of an OpenTelemetry pipeline imaginable.
+We'll start by building the most basic version of an OpenTelemetry pipeline imaginable.
 The goal is to receive telemetry data and print it directly to the console, confirming that data is flowing correctly before we add complexity.

 Receivers